code-423n4/2023-07-chainlink/README.md

 `CallProxy`, and the `ARMProxy` is intentional and not in scope.
 Consequently, so is the fact that the untrusted executor can choose the gas limit and gas price.

+Return data bombs for `CallProxy` or `ARMProxy` are out of scope since both contracts are expected to be deployed pointing at trusted contracts.

 # Additional Context

 *Describe any novel or unique curve logic or mathematical models implemented in the contracts*